 In light of this experience, the government decided to adopt front-end best practices in their development process.
 They used user research, user testing, and user-centered design principles to avoid making the same mistakes in the future.

 As the field of user experience (UX) design continues to evolve, designers need skills to meet the needs of their users.
-Here are five critical skills that every UX designer should have:

 Empathy is the ability to understand and share the feelings of others.
 In the context of UX design, empathy refers to the ability to understand the needs, goals, and pain points of the users you’re designing for.